joshuaheislerde/ui5-i18n-translate/README.md

 ## Usage

 This tool provides two main commands for managing your translations: delta and full.
+It can be used either on any root level and therefore works for **single fiori projects**, as well as a **CAP project** with multiple fiori apps.

 To see the general help information, run:
 ```